 The below text comprises a new Annex that would be added to A/341.
 The Annex would be entitled “Metadata Based on SMPTE ST 2094-40_Data.”

-ANNEX (n): METADATA BASED ON ST 2094-40_DATA (NORMATIVE)
+Metadata Based on ST 2094-40_DATA

+General

-This annex specifies the syntax and semantics of user_data_registered_itu_t_t35().
-The syntax for user_data_registered_itu_t_t35() is shown in Table 1.
+This annex specifies the syntax and semantics of user_data_registered_itu_t_t35() as well as the theory of operation for metadata based on ST 2094-40.
+The syntax for user_data_registered_itu_t_t35() is shown in Table 1, representing all elements of ST 2094-40 [1].
+In this standard, some elements are constrained such that various other elements are unused; however, receivers that parse the entire syntax would be more robust in the case of future changes in these constraints.

+Syntax and Semantics (Normative)

-Note: The metadata elements are defined according to the SMPTE standards ST 2094-1[2], or ST 2094–40 [1].
+Note that the metadata elements are defined according to the SMPTE standards ST 2094-1 [27] or ST 2094–40 [1].

 Table 1 user_data_registered_itu_t_t35()